drahoja9/AutoGram/README.md

 ```
 docker --version; docker-compose --version
 ```
+(We use Compose file version 3.2, so make sure you have Docker Engine release 17.04.0+)

 2. Build the Docker images for frontend and backend and run them simultaneously:
 ```
 docker-compose up